intel/container-experience-kits/README.md

+PROJECT NOT UNDER ACTIVE MANAGEMENT

+This project will no longer be maintained by Intel.

+This project has been identified as having known security escapes.

+Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.

+Intel no longer accepts patches to this project.
 # Intel Container Experience Kits Setup Scripts

 Intel Container Experience Kits Setup Scripts provide a simplified mechanism for installing and configuring Kubernetes clusters on Intel Architecture using Ansible.